Updated for 2025!

 Slimline Card Idea Featuring Paper Flowers; the Flower Stamps Are Made by Gina K Designs

-This is a brand new project idea that I just made in August of 2022.
-It’s an updated version of a couple of older projects that I made years ago that were published in The Stamper’s Sampler magazine:
+This red, black and white slimline card is an updated version of a couple of older projects that I made years ago that were published in The Stamper’s Sampler magazine:

 How to Make a Be Mine Card for Valentine’s Day